 There’s a big question out there, and it’s a question many are afraid to ask.
 Is scientific knowledge subject to faith, or is faith subject to knowledge?
-I put the question that way because few people seem to think they are compatible, let alone complementary.
+I put the question that way because not everyone seems to think they are compatible, let alone complementary.

 Putting faith ahead of knowledge results in claims that evolution is false because it runs counter to the teaching of the Bible.
 And we can replace ‘evolution’ in that statement with ‘cosmology’, ‘geology’ and other scientific disciplines.
 But starting with scientific knowledge also results in difficulties, some scientists claim that atheism is an essential conclusion and there is no need to think in terms of a Creator.